Connect

 Santa Ana, CA

-An innovative partnership in Santa Ana, CA is restoring open space so that residents can live safer and more active lives.
-And by practicing community engagement, facilitative leadership, and sustainable thinking, partners there are working toward lasting change.
+An innovative partnership in Santa Ana, California is restoring open space so that people can live safer and more active lives.
+And by practicing community engagement, collaborative leadership, and sustainable thinking, partners there are working toward lasting change.

 Read More